Bold & Flavorful Chorizo Tacos – A Quick & Easy Favorite

 • Crumble the chorizo on top and cook, stirring occasionally, for 5-6 minutes, until no pink remains.
 Continue to cook for another 5 minutes, only stirring 2-3 more times to let the outsides of the chorizo crisp and char.

-• While the chorizo is cooking, heat a griddle or separate dry skillet over medium heat to warm the tortillas.
+• Heat a griddle or separate dry skillet over medium heat to warm the tortillas.
 Cook them for 30-60 seconds on each side, or until warmed through, with grill marks if desired.
+Alternately, cook them over an open gas flame for 15-20 seconds on each side, until charred.
 Wrap them with a kitchen towel to keep them warm.

 • Spoon the chorizo mixture into the warmed corn tortillas then top with the remaining chopped onion, fresh cilantro and a squeeze of fresh lime juice.
 For less traditional toppings, add avocado, jalepeno ranch or chopped pineapple.